 After the inventory of businesses was completed, the next step was to meet with property owners eligible for a rezoning to determine if they wish to rezone their property, and if so, how much of the property they would like to rezone.
 Planning staff contacted property owners and scheduled these meetings.
 Additionally, planning staff coordinated with representatives from the Chatham County Tax Department, as the issue of changes in tax value was likely to arise.
 In addition, on March 1st, at the direction of the Board of Commissioners, Planning staff also sent a letter to 35 property owners who have vacant buildings on their property in the formerly unzoned portion of the county, offering them the opportunity to request a rezoning to any zoning district.
 These vacant buildings had been previously identified by Planning staff during site visits in the summer of 2017.
 Out of 252 properties that were identified as having a non-conforming use, 52 parcels (of which, this item contains 1 parcel) were requested by their owners to be rezoned, 24 parcels were requested to remain in their current zoning district, and 176 parcels' owners did not respond to the letter regarding rezoning, yielding a response rate of 30%.
 Out of 51 Home Occupation permit applications sent out to properties that qualified for an HOP, 22 have been completed and returned to Planning staff.
-A GIS web application
+A GIS web application (https://chathamncgis.maps.arcgis.com/apps/webappviewer/index.html?id=8a3a205b2dbd

-(https://chathamncgis.maps.arcgis.com/apps/webappviewer/index.html?id=8a3a205b2d bd41459379332f46537df3) has been created identifying the 52 properties, and the list of the 52 parcels requested to be rezoned has been included as an attachment.
+41459379332f46537df3) has been created identifying the 52 properties, and the list of the 52 parcels requested to be rezoned has been included as an attachment.
 It should be noted that Planning staff will most likely receive more requests for eligible businesses to be rezoned in the future.
 Planning staff will follow up with the Board of Commissioners later this year to request a public hearing for those additional rezonings.

-On April 16th, 2018, the Board of Commissioners held a Public Hearing on this item.
-One member of the public spoke against the rezoning, stating that he was an adjoining property owner and that he did not want industrial activity in a rural area.
-However, based on the description of the area by the speaker, Planning staff initially inferred that the speaker was referencing the rezoning request at parcel number 90745, which is also located on Mays Chapel Road and under the same ownershiop.
+On April 16th, 2018, the Board of Commissioners held a Public Hearing on the business rezonings.
+One member of the public, Anthony Antonelli, spoke against the rezoning of parcel 60279 (1815 Mays Chapel Rd), stating that he was an adjoining property owner and did not want industrial activity in a rural area (a map has been included as attachment 1 for reference).
+However, based on the description of the area by the speaker and other residents who spoke in opposition, Planning staff initially inferred that the speaker was referencing the rezoning request at parcel number 90745 (1506 Mays Chapel Rd), which is also located on Mays Chapel Road and under the same ownership.
 The Board voted to forward the item to the Planning Board for a recommendation.

-On May 1st, the Planning Board discussed the item.
+The Planning Board discussed the item during their May 1, 2018 meeting.
 The same individual who spoke at the April BOC meeting spoke again and repeated his concerns about having industrial activity near his land.
-However, based on the description of the area by the speaker, both the Planning Board and Planning staff inferred that the speaker was referencing the rezoning request at parcel number 90745.
-Therefore, the Planning Board voted 9-0 to recommend rezoning of this parcel from R-1 Residential to IL-Light Industrial, as it was included in the batch of formerly unzoned parcels that were voted on as a group.
-It was not until after the meeting that Planning staff were contacted by a resident that the speaker was referencing the parcel in question.
+However, based on the description of the area by the speaker, both the Planning Board and Planning staff inferred that the speaker was referencing the rezoning request at parcel number 90745 (1506 Mays Chapel Rd).
+Therefore, the Planning Board voted 9-0 to recommend rezoning of parcel 60279 (1815 Mays Chapel Rd) from R-1 Residential to IL-Light Industrial, as it was included in the batch of formerly unzoned parcels that were voted on as a group.
+It was not until after the meeting that Planning staff were contacted by another resident who lives on Mays Chapel Road that the speaker was referencing the parcel in question.